FyiurAmron/PHP_ORBA_Task/README.md

 2. CD to project root and run `docker-compose up`.
 3. Application will be accessible by the following address: `http://localhost:8000/`.
 4. Unit tests can be executed by running the following command: `docker exec -i -t php_cats sh -c "/app/vendor/bin/simple-phpunit /app/src"`.
-5. Composer can be executed by running the following command: `docker exec -i -t php_cats sh -c "cd /app && composer`.
+5. Composer can be executed by running the following command: `docker exec -i -t php_cats sh -c "cd /app && composer"`.

 ### Using PHP and Composer from your local machine